Beilis affair: Further investigation

-As noted by Sergei Stepanov, Mashkevich ignored the fact that Vera Cheberyak's account emerged 16 months after the murder, only after accusations were leveled against her and following the deaths of the direct "witnesses" — Zhenya and Valya.
-None of the interrogated children, except Cheberyak's daughter Lyuda, corroborated this version.
+As noted by Sergey Stepanov, Mashkevich ignored the fact that Vera Cheberyak's account emerged 16 months after the murder, only after accusations were leveled against her and following the deaths of the direct "witnesses" — Zhenya and Valentina.
+None of the interrogated children, except Cheberyak's daughter Lyudmila, corroborated this version.
 According to Stepanov, Mashkevich understood the flimsiness of these accusations but was fulfilling an "order" to pursue the ritual version.

 On January 30, 1912, Beilis, while in prison, was served a copy of the indictment, which had been approved by the judicial chamber 10 days earlier.

 Transfer to court

 On May 13, 1913, the further investigation was completed, and the case was once again transferred to court.
 Correspondence among senior officials indicates that they were aware of the evidence's weakness against Beilis and his evident innocence.

 In the summer of 1913, I. Shcheglovitov summoned the head of the Moscow criminal investigation department, Arkady Koshko, considered Russia's best detective, to St. Petersburg and tasked him with reviewing the case materials to highlight "as prominently as possible anything that could confirm the presence of a ritual."
 After a month of studying the case, Koshko informed the minister that he would "never have found it possible to arrest and detain him [Beilis] for years in prison based on the very weak evidence against him in the case".

-Kyiv Governor Alexei Girs wrote to the Minister of Internal Affairs, Makarov:Based on the available information, it is highly likely that the trial will result in the acquittal of the defendant.
-This is due to the fact that it will be impossible to prove the defendant's guilt in the alleged crime.Makarov, in turn, wrote to Shcheglovitov on May 3, 1912:There is a strong possibility that the trial will result in a verdict of acquittal, given the evident lack of evidence that conclusively demonstrates the defendant's guilt.Shcheglovitov himself recognized the extreme weakness of the evidence against Beilis and, in conversations with judicial officials, expressed hope in a skilled trial judge and a stroke of luck:Anyway, the case has attracted significant media attention and taken an unexpected turn, making it imperative to proceed with a trial.
-Failure to do so might lead to allegations of bribery against me and the government by Jewish parties.Alexander Tager notes that the case's impact on Russia's political life became extremely significant.
+Kiev governor Aleksey Girs wrote to internal minister Makarov:

+Based on the available information, it is highly likely that the trial will result in the acquittal of the defendant.
+This is due to the fact that it will be impossible to prove the defendant's guilt in the alleged crime.

+Makarov, in turn, wrote to Shcheglovitov on May 3, 1912:

+There is a strong possibility that the trial will result in a verdict of acquittal, given the evident lack of evidence that conclusively demonstrates the defendant's guilt.

+Shcheglovitov himself recognized the extreme weakness of the evidence against Beilis and, in conversations with judicial officials, expressed hope in a skilled trial judge and a stroke of luck:

+Anyway, the case has attracted significant media attention and taken an unexpected turn, making it imperative to proceed with a trial.
+Failure to do so might lead to allegations of bribery against me and the government by Jewish parties.

+Aleksandr Tager notes that the case's impact on Russia's political life became extremely significant.
 While it was initially used to obstruct projects for Jewish equality, by January 1912, it had become a cornerstone of the State Duma elections and the broader policies of the right-wing in Russia.
-The situation was further intensified by the assassination of Prime Minister Stolypin in Kyiv in September 1911 by a Dmitrii Bogrov.
+The situation was further intensified by the assassination of Prime Minister Stolypin in Kiev in September 1911 by the Jewish revolutionary Dmitrii Bogrov.